 Though it’s just the two of us most of the time here at The Café, I do like to stock up at big box stores like Sam’s and Costco on pantry and freezer items.
 That way, when the urge strikes me to bake, cook or create, I don’t have to go running off to the grocery store.
 One of the items on my list was oranges, and Scott came home with a huge bag of the sweetest, juiciest oranges you’d ever want to have the pleasure of meeting.

 Oh dear, are you seeing why I had a challenge?
 Though I’ve enjoyed them on their own, unadorned, two huge bags of oranges got my imagination rolling and I’ve had fun using the wonderful, seasonal fruit in all kinds of recipes.
-I used fresh orange juice in my Raspberry Crumble Muffins w/ Citrus Glaze and peeled a bunch of them for my Orange Avocado Salsa.
-I’m working on an Orange Chicken (low-fat) recipe along with a delicious Citrus & Craisin Compote.
-I hope to share both of them with you soon, they just need a bit more tweaking in order to be “blog worthy”.
+I’m working on an Orange Chicken (low-fat) recipe that I hope to share soon.

 And please forgive me for posting yet another shortbread recipe; if you search shortbread on The Café, I’m afraid you might think it’s my middle name.
 A hopeless sucker for the crisp, buttery indulgence, these Orange Pecan Shortbread Cookies have a burst of bright orange flavor combined with the warmth of crushed toasted pecans.
 It’s super simple to put together; just mix up the dough in an electric mixer, pat it in a tart or cake pan, brush with a bit of honey and finish with a shower of coarse sugar.
 A double (see recipe) slow baking results in a fabulous, irresistible treat I think you’ll love!